torum/MPDCtrl/docs/index.md

 # MPDCtrl

 MPDCtrl is a client app for [MPD (Music player daemon)](http://www.musicpd.org/).
-It should also work with MPD-compatible servers such as [Mopidy](https://www.mopidy.com/) or [forked-daapd](http://ejurgensen.github.io/forked-daapd/).

 - Requirement:
 MPDCtrl for desktop -
-Windows 10 and a host running MPD.
+Windows 10+ and a host running MPD.

 - Download:
 MPDCtrl for desktop -